lopopolo/punchtop/cast-client/README.md

 Every `CastMessage` must send a `source` which specifies the sender (client) ID.
 There is a special source for default senders, `sender-0`.

-For all messages on all channels, it is sufficient to send the `DEFAULT_SENDER_ID`.
+For all messages on all channels, it is sufficient to send `sender-0`.

 #### Destination